-If you encounter a warning saying images cannot be crawled because of robots.txt restrictions or it says you have to wait 3 days than this article will explain the issue in more detail.
+If you encounter a warning saying images cannot be crawled because of robots.txt restrictions or it says you have to wait three days, this article will explain the issue in more detail.

-First lets understand the diagnostics tab, when you see errors and warnings in the diagnostics tab and you have fixed all issues.
-It can take up to 30 days for the issues to clear up.
+First, let’s understand the diagnostics tab.
+When you see errors and warnings in the diagnostics tab, and you have fixed all issues.
+However, it can take up to 30 days for the problems to clear up.
 This is because Google’s Bot for Google Shopping does not crawl every page every day.
-You will notice that after 2 days your issue count will drop lower and lower.
-So do not panic that you don’t see it drop within the next day, wait at least 2 days and check the original error count vs the new one.
-If it’s dropping down you have done a good job.
+You will notice that after two days, your issue count will drop lower and lower.
+So do not panic that you don’t see it fall within the next day, wait at least two days and check the original error count vs. the new one.
+If it’s dropping down, you have done an excellent job.

 Understanding the message

 When you receive a message related to the robots.txt, it does not mean it is related to this file.
-It can also mean that you have an error in the image url or the size of the image is too large.
-Which might cause your server not to respond quickly enough.
+It can also mean that you have an error in the image URL or the image size is too large, which might cause your server not to respond quickly enough.

-- If you have additional images, as Google does not use them mutch at all at this current stage, is to remove them from your data feed
+- If you have additional images, as Google does not use them much at all at this current stage, is to remove them from your data feed

 - Make sure your product covers at least 75% of the image size

-If you have checked everything and there are no issues wait for a couple of re-crawls and Google will automatically resolve the issue.
+If you have checked everything and there are no issues, wait for a few re-crawls, and Google will automatically resolve the issue.